MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 Remove calculated fields from lists if they are not needed.
 Especially on larger tables or if inadequate indexing is present, calculated fields can significantly slow down a list page.

 Consider creating dedicated lookup pages instead of the normal pages when adding a lookup (the one that looks like a dropdown) from a field.
-Default list pages will run all triggers and factboxes even if they are not shown in the lookup.
+Default list pages will run all triggers and FactBoxes even if they are not shown in the lookup.
 As an example, in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2019 release wave 1, dedicated lookup pages for Customer, Vendor, and Item were added to the Base Application.

 ### Pattern - Offloading the UI thread